debops/debops/docs/ansible/roles/debops.apache/defaults-detailed.rst

 ``www.example.org`` site.
 HTTPS is the default and legacy HTTP connection attempts are permanently redirected to HTTPS.
 HSTS_ tells clients to only connect to the site using HTTPS from now on.
-Certificates managed by debops.pki_ are used according to the ``name`` of the virtual host which should match a PKI realm of debops.pki_.
+Certificates managed by :ref:`debops.pki` are used according to the ``name`` of the virtual host which should match a PKI realm of :ref:`debops.pki`.